Kicksecure/privleap/PROTOCOL.md

   username specified in the message already has a communication socket open.
 * `NOUSER` - The first client-sent message was a `DESTROY` message, but the username specified in the message has no communication socket open.
+* `PERSISTENT_USER` - The first client-sent message was a `DESTROY` message, but the username specified in the message is a "persistent user" and cannot have their socket destroyed.
+(See /etc/privleapd/conf.d/README for more information on persistent users.)

 Regardless of the reply, `privleapd` will close the session immediately after sending one of the above messages, and will ignore all but the first message